intron-innovation/AfriMed-QA/README.md

    along with the rationale.
 Data columns Required
  : `prompt`, `question`, `answer_rationale`.
 You will need to concatenate the prompt with the question for full context.

 #### Data Description

 The dataset (csv) contains a few important columns:
+- sample id: unique record identifier
 - question_type: Multiple Choice (MCQ), Short Answer (SAQ), or Consumer Queries
 - prompt: the clinical scenario on which the contributor will base their question.
 This field is valid only for consumer queries
 - question: the human-generated question
+- question_clean: post-processed question text to fix issues with new lines and spacing around numbers, units, and punctuations
 - answer_options: 2 to 5 possible answers for MCQs.
 Only valid for MCQs
 - correct_answer: the correct answer(s)
 - answer_rationale: explanation or rationale for selected correct answer
-- question_source: indicates the medical school or online question bank from which the question was selected
+- specialty: indicates question (sub)specialty
+- tier: crowdsourced or expert-generated

 Other fields provide more context on the contributor's (self-reported) background:
-- age_group: indicates age bracket, e.g. 18-25
 - gender: Female/Male/Other
-- country: 2-letter country code
+- country: 2-letter contributor country code
 - discipline: healthcare related or not, e.g. Nursing, Pharmacist, etc.
 - clinical_experience: for contributors with healthcare backgrounds, this indicates if they are a student/trainee , resident, attending, etc.

 Other fields report reviewer ratings of contributor questions/answers:
-- quality: boolean thumbs up or down
+- quality: boolean thumbs up or down indicating reviwer opinion of question or answer quality or formatting issues
 - neg_percent: a measure of how much we can rely on responses provided by the contributor.
 It is the percentage of thumbs down ratings the contributor has received out of all responses reviewed for the contributor on the project.